Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Abstract

 \section{Abstract}

-Using Ginzburg-Landau approach we show that the strain of the nematic superconductor can generate a specific (nematic) vorticity.
+Using the Ginzburg-Landau approach we show that the strain of the nematic superconductor can generate a specific (nematic) vorticity.
 In the case of doped topological insulators that vorticity forms a spin vortex.
 We find two types of topologically different spin vortices that either enhance (type I) or suppress (type II) superconductivity far from the vortex core.
-We apply Bogoliubov-de Geunnes equations to study electronic states in the nematic superconductor with spin vortices.
+We apply Bogoliubov-de Gennes equations to study electronic states in the nematic superconductor with spin vortices.
 We find that in the case of the vortex of type I, zero-energy states are localized near the vortex core.
 These states can be identified as Majorana Kramer's pairs.
-In the case of the vortex of type II, zero-energy states form Majorana flat bands.
+In the case of the vortex of type II, there are no localized zero-energy states.
 Thus, we establish a non-trivial connection between the strain and Majorana fermions in the doped topological insulators with nematic superconductivity.